 Important – For some reason, the Iranian Government has decided to block my website, so if you want to browse Against the Compass while you are in Iran, you must use a VPN.

 As in many dictatorships around the world, in Iran, the internet is censored.

 That’s because the Government wants to have all the information that flows over the network under its control so, they block many websites which are beyond their reach, like most non-Iranian social networks and many international media outlets.

-You can’t use Facebook, Twitter, some Google services, read the BBC, CNN and even porn sites are blocked.
+Facebook is banned in Iran, we well as Twitter, some Google services, the BBC, CNN and even porn sites are blocked.

 Yes, as hard as it sounds, you can’t watch porn in Iran…